lpsandaruwan/lpsandaruwan.github.io/source/_posts/2017-02-23-surgeon-tux.markdown

 ---

 Surgeon Tux is a GPL(v3) licensed free Jekyll template meant for terminal lovers.
 I tried my best to give it the appearance of a terminal.
-Please Enjoy.

 #####Where can I find the source code?
 Surgeon Tux code is hosted in a github repository, you can obtain it from [https://github.com/lpsandaruwan/surgeon-tux](https://github.com/lpsandaruwan/surgeon-tux){:target="_blank"}